 This prospectus includes market share and industry data that we obtained from industry publications and surveys, reports of governmental agencies, and internal company surveys.
 Industry publications and surveys generally state that the information contained therein has been obtained from sources believed to be reliable, but there can be no assurance as to the accuracy or completeness of included information.
 We have not independently verified any of the data from third-party sources nor have we ascertained the underlying economic assumptions relied upon therein.
 Statements as to our market position are based on the most currently available market data.
-For market comparison purposes, data in this prospectus for initial public offerings or IPOs of companies in the United States is based on data provided by Thomson Financial, which does not include best efforts underwritings and, therefore, may not be comparable to other publicly-available initial public offering data.
+Data in this prospectus for initial public offerings or IPOs of companies in the United States is based on data provided by Thomson Financial, which does not include best efforts underwritings.
 Data in this prospectus for secondary offerings is based on data provided by Thomson Financial.
 Data in this prospectus for new listings of equity securities on The Nasdaq Stock Market is based on data generated internally by Nasdaq, which includes best efforts underwritings.
-Data in this prospectus for the percentage of companies by industry that are listed on The Nasdaq Stock Market and other markets is provided by Standard & Poors via FactSet Research Systems, Inc. While we are not aware of any misstatements regarding industry data presented herein, our estimates involve risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" in this prospectus.
+While we are not aware of any misstatements regarding industry data presented herein, our estimates involve risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" in this prospectus.